 The Tomb of Kings

-I clench my heart on my fist
+My heart’s on my fist

 Like a blind falcon.

-The taciturn bird gripping my fingers
+The taciturn bird caught in my fingers

 I go down

-Toward the tomb of kings
+Towards the tomb of kings

 Astonished

-Barely born
+Scarcely born

-What Ariadne’s thread leads me
+What Ariadne-thread leads me

-Through the muffled labyrinths?
+Along the muted labyrinths?

 (In what dream

-Like an entranced slave?)
+Like a spellbound slave?)

-Presses on the cord,
+Presses on the thread,

 One by one